-SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Singularity Future Technology Ltd. - SGLY
+Shareholder Alert: Pomerantz Law Firm Investigates Claims on Behalf of Investors of Singularity Future Technology Ltd. - SGLY

-NEW YORK, May 17, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of Singularity Future Technology Ltd. ("Singularity" or the "Company") SGLY.
+New York, New York--(Newsfile Corp. - May 28, 2022) - Pomerantz LLP is investigating claims on behalf of investors of Singularity Future Technology Ltd. ("Singularity" or the "Company") SGLY.
 Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
 7980.

 The investigation concerns whether Singularity Sirona and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.